 "Knots."
 Deep tissue treats "knots" as scar tissue or hardened muscle, caused by physical trauma and "wear and tear."
 The Functional Muscle Manipulation treats them as muscle spasms — well-functioning muscles commanded by the sympathetic nervous system to stay contracted, a kind of "armoring."

 The method.
-Deep tissue tries to "break" knots or soften the hardened "material" by force.
+Deep tissue is designed to "break" knots or soften the hardened "material" by force.
 The FMM negotiates with the sympathetic nervous system to release the muscles.

 Pressure and pain.
-With deep tissue, depending on the amount of pressure, it either hurts a lot or doesn't go deep enough.
+Deep tissue works at a set depth of pressure — the therapist chooses it and pushes through.
 With the FMM, pressure is constantly adjusting — a dialog with the body, which opens up and allows much deeper work, with no pain.

 The patient's experience.
-In deep tissue, the patient often struggles to survive the intrusion and involuntarily fights back.
+When deep pressure is applied by force, the body perceives an intrusion and involuntarily guards against it.
 In the FMM, the patient becomes physically aware of, and consciously releases, those contracted muscles.

 Explore all our massage therapy services to see how the FMM compares in practice.